JoacimWall/Visual-studio-multilingual-extension/README.md

 [Multilingual extension](https://marketplace.visualstudio.com/items?itemName=Walltec.MultilingualExtension)

 ## Naming convention of language files
-You need to include a resx file for each culture you wish to support.
-These are added to the project in the same location as the master resx file, and must follow a strict naming convention.
+You need to include a resx or resw file for each culture you wish to support.
+Resx files are added to the project in the same location as the master resx file, and must follow a strict naming convention.

 The name of the resx file needs to include both the country code and language, for example: